 Roll out the scraps and cut 24 leaf shapes.
 Score them and place on a lined baking tray.
 Brush with a little milk.

-Wash each set of fruit and place in a pan with 1tbsp caster sugar.
+Place in the oven for about 5 minutes.
+Then Wash each set of fruit and place in a pan with 1tbsp caster sugar.
 Heat gently until soft and sweet.

 Place in separate bowls.
 Adjust sweetening if needed.